The greatest waste in America is failure to use the ability of people.

 Page 53, Out of the Crisis by W. Edwards Deming

-The power of Dr. Deming’s ideas on management increase the more deeply they are explored.
+The power of Dr. Deming’s ideas on management increases the more deeply they are explored.
 Superficial overviews miss a great deal of the value of adopting Deming’s ideas.

 Simplistic solutions don’t effectively deal with this problem.
 Providing training while leaving in place systems that counter the ability of people to contribute effectively is not the solution.
 “Open door” policies and “submission boxes” when in reality they are just dead ends is not the solution.